nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all participants using the `list` command.
 Multiple participants in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First participant is deleted from the list.
+Details of the deleted participant shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No participant is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+###  Deleting an Event

+1. Deleting an event while all events are being shown

+   1. Prerequisites: List all events using the `listEvents` command.
+Multiple events in the list.

+   2. Test case: `deleteEvent 1`<br>
+      Expected: First event is deleted from the list.
+Details of the deleted event shown in the status message.

+   3. Test case: `deleteEvent 0`<br>
+      Expected: No event is deleted.
+Error details shown in the status message.

+   4. Other incorrect deleteEvent commands to try: `deleteEvent`, `deleteEvent x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Navigate to and open `[JAR file location]/data/managera.json` in a text editor.

+   2. Delete one line of code at the beginning `"participants" : [ {`.

+   3. Restart Managera.

+   4. Managera will start with no events and participants.